San Francisco rail workers resolve final contract dispute

-SAN FRANCISCO, Dec 21 (Reuters) - Unionized workers and management for San Francisco’s rail system, the nation’s fifth largest, said on Saturday they have resolved a final sticking point in a labor contract dispute that lasted eight months and saw two crippling transit strikes.
+SAN FRANCISCO (Reuters) - Unionized workers and management for San Francisco’s rail system, the nation’s fifth largest, said on Saturday they have resolved a final sticking point in a labor contract dispute that lasted eight months and saw two crippling transit strikes.

 The agreement includes an amended version of a family medical leave provision that had divided the Bay Area Rapid Transit District (BART) and its two largest unions, the transit agency said in a statement.